sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 Doing this over and over again would give me a very different sampling distribution, namely the *sampling distribution of the maximum*.
 The sampling distribution of the maximum of 5 IQ scores is shown in :numref:`fig-samplingDistMax`.
-Not surprisingly, if you pick 5 people at random and then find the person with the highest IQ score, they are going to have an above average IQ.
+Not surprisingly, if you pick five people at random and then find the person with the highest IQ score, they are going to have an above average IQ.
 Most of the time you will end up with someone whose IQ is measured in the 100 to 140 range.

 .. ----------------------------------------------------------------------------